-Chances are, they may not know who you are personally but they fall under the criteria you set.
+Chances are, they may not know who you are personally, but they fall under the criteria you set.
 Therefore, you need to have a strong message inside the InMail ad to keep their attention and make an impact.

-Address them directly by using a customized greeting (you can use personalization tokens in LinkedIn InMail) and also use the word “you” can help make a personal connection instead of sounding like an ad.
-In your message, you should also be straightforward, relevant and keep your copy under 1,000 characters.
+Address them directly by using a customized greeting (you can use personalization tokens in LinkedIn InMail), and also using the word “you” can help make a personal connection instead of sounding like an ad.
+In your message, you should also be straightforward and relevant, while keeping your copy under 1,000 characters.

 Mobile tip: Copy that is over 1,000 characters may not perform as well on mobile devices.